Confused about the timeline for the Red Hill fuel storage facility and contaminated water? Read this.

 "It was the end of January, just days before the U.S. Navy was set to appear in a hearing before the Hawaii Department of Health that would determine the fate of its Red Hill underground fuel facility," Civil Beat reporter Christina Jedra wrote.

 May 6-7, 2021: A pipeline releases 1,618 gallons of fuel due to operator error, the Navy says.
 Navy officials maintain the leak did not contaminate drinking water.
-During a hearing in December 2021, the Navy said 19,000 gallons of fuel may have actually leaked.

 February 2021: The contested case hearing for the Navy's five-year permit takes place over several days.